MrIlyaneX/PythonSpeedTypingProject/README.md

 - For running the desktop application, follow the instructions specific to your operating system and the PyQt framework.

 8. Now you can download and start app from the [local server](http://127.0.0.1:8000/)
-9. Run run_client_app.py to start the app
+9. Run run_client_app.py to start the app locally

 ## Technologies Used